Your challenge as an English major: what are your specific transferable skills?

 The first step, then, is to think about how what you've learned as an English major is transferable to work situations.
 While it's probably true that no one is going to hire you to write sonnets or to explore the role of the female protagonist in 19th century fiction (more's the pity), many employers will be eager to talk with someone who has your skills in writing, editing, communication, critical analysis, research, problem solving, collaboration, managing information, summarizing and presenting data, meeting deadlines and managing time, working independently, and so on.

 It's your job to extract these skills from your experiences as an English major and to communicate them to potential employers in a way that's meaningful to them.
 In other words, while an employer in the public relations field may not be moved by the fact that you completed a senior seminar on Virginia Woolf and got an "A," he or she is liable to pay attention when you explain that you have the ability to research and analyze a question so as to write accurately and persuasively about it.

-For more information about skills developed in the English major, see the English Advising Career Page.
+For more information about skills developed in the English major, see the Humanities Advising Center Page.

 What's the purpose of a résumé?
 To get you an interview.

 When you write your résumé, your goal is to show the potential employer how your skills and abilities match the specific position at hand -- to convince him or her that it's worth the time to talk with you in more depth about your candidacy.
 This means that, within a very limited space, you must be specific, concise, and persuasive.
 This is not the time to expand, elaborate, or wax eloquent: you can do these things at the interview.